turingschool/try-turing/_posts/1000-01-31-twitter-project-part-4-extensions.markdown

 layout: post
 date: 1000-01-31
 permalink: twitter-project-extensions-part-4
+program: back-end
 ---

 Done with parts 1 - 3?
 Want more?

 <div class="try-it">
 <h2>Try it: Auto Follow</h2>

 <p>
   Create a program that searches for the five most recent tweets on a specific topic, then automatically follows those users.
 Check out <a href="https://github.com/sferik/twitter#usage-examples
 ">examples of how to follow a user</a>.
 </p>
 </div>